chadmando/til/dell/perform-hard-reset.md

 When troubleshooting some issues related to boot and startup, it is recommended to perform a *hard reset*.
 A hard reset drains the residual power that may be causing the problem(s).
+This is NOT a Factory Reset or a type of Operating System reset or recovery[^1].
+It is purely related to the draining of residual power from the hardware.

 ## Steps